 On the gynae’s command to “push!”, I was like, “Hey, this is not too bad, no wonder some of those 30 hours labour, no epidural types get so huffy at C-section births.”

-To those mums pregnant for the first time or thinking about getting pregnant, we can assure you that when you see the darling little face of your baby for the first time, you’ll forget about any discomfort in your birth experience without a doubt!
+To those mums pregnant for the first time or thinking about getting pregnant, we can assure you that when you see the darling little face of your baby for the first time, you’ll forget about any discomfort in your experience giving birth without a doubt!

-And to those ladies who are already mums, do share you own birth experiences with us in a comment below.
+And to those ladies who are already mums, do share you own experiences with us about giving birth in a comment below.